SaimShaikh/Cloud_Computing/AWS-Interview-QA.md

 ##  Q59: Your company wants to monitor and log network traffic between subnets and instances within a VPC.
 How would you set this up?

-“We can enable VPC Flow Logs to capture and log network traffic for monitoring and troubleshooting.”
+“To monitor and log network traffic inside a VPC, I would enable VPC Flow Logs.
+This captures information about inbound and outbound traffic between subnets, network interfaces, and instances.

+Then I’d send the logs to CloudWatch Logs or S3 for monitoring and analysis.
+For deeper visibility and alerts, I can integrate CloudWatch metrics and alarms.

+If advanced threat detection is needed, I’d also use GuardDuty.”